jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ## Equipment Longevity

-The ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use. [suggestion from Michael: This includes devising tools to inform network administrators and their users of the potential benefits of hardware upgrades, so that they can better decide to avoid unnecessary upgrades or delay them.]
+The ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use.
+(Suggestion from Michael: This includes devising tools to inform network administrators and their users of the potential benefits of hardware upgrades, so that they can better decide to avoid unnecessary upgrades or delay them.)

 ### Motivation